Sunday, 6 August 2023

 I have never been to Golder Green before.
 When we got out at the tube staion it was raining.
 John and Tony had both brought umbrellas.
 We found a cafe across the road from the station entrance and sat there talking about how we were going to procede.
 We decided the rain would not stop us.
 The café was run by a Greek family.
 A friendly matriarch chatted to us about the pictures covering the walls of the café.
 They depicted the places in Greece the she and her family came from.

 As we sat drinking our coffee we could see across the road,almost next to the station, the large imposing white stucco Golders Green Hippodrome Theatre that this part of Golders Green is famous for.
 It is a grade II listed building.
 It was built in 1913 by the architect Bertie Crewe.
 It was used for many things over the years.
 It was often where plays and shows were first performed before they reached the West End Theatres.
 Laurence Olivier and Marlene Dietrich both performed there.
 Later, Rock groups such the The Kinks,Queen,Jethro Tull and AC/DC performed there too and the list goes on.
 The Jam performed an exclusive concert for their fans in The Hippodrome, which was filmed and later became a TV special.
 The BBC took it over for many years.
-The John Peel show was broadcast form here.
+The John Peel show was broadcast from here.
 The BBC Concert Orchestra performed here.
-Some episodes of Monty Python were recorded here too.
+Some episodes of Monty Python were recorded at the Hippodrome too.
 It later became the El Shaddai International Christian centre.
 Since 2017 it is The Centre for Islamic Enlightening, a place that is described, "for Shia enlightenment."
 Its use for religious purposes has been contentious with the local community which is cosmopolitan but some aspects of different religions obviously clash.

 The Hippodrome,Golders Green.